Caballero018/holbertonschool-validation/module3_task2/DEPLOY.md

 * `make clean` (*Cleanup the content of the directory dist/*)

 ## How to customize where the application logs are written?

-*  You can customize the location of the logs by:
+* You can customize the location of the logs by

 ## How to “quickly” verify that the application is running (healthcheck)?

 * To verify that the application is running correctly run the command: hugo server
-* Then verify the status of the website in your localhost by clicking the http://localhost:1313/ given by the previous step
+* Then verify the status of the website in your localhost by clicking.